DerGuteWolf/ABAP_TRANSLATION_HUB/README.md

 - Server Directory: Directory on the Application Server to use for Intermediate Files (Files will be Automatically Deleted after Usage, so no Accumulation of Files in this Directory), needs to be Allowed for Translation Externalization Usage, in Transaction `FILE` "Logical File Name Definition, Cross Client" `BC_T9N_EXT` maps by default to Logical Path `TRANSLATION`, which you need to assign a  Physical Path for the Operation System of the Application Server (also in Transaction `FILE`)
 - Destination: HTTP Destination (ie Type `G`) to Translation Hub Tenant
   - As Hostname (cf also [Building Base URL of SAP Translation Hub](https://help.sap.com/viewer/ed6ce7a29bdd42169f5f0d7868bce6eb/Cloud/en-US/3a011fba82644259a2cc3c919863f4b4.html) )
-    - For Enterprise accounts use `sap<technical name of provider subaccount>-<technical name of subscription subaccount>.<region host>`
+    - for Enterprise accounts use `sap<technical name of provider subaccount>-<technical name of subscription subaccount>.<region host>`
-    - For Trial accounts use `saptranslation-<technical name of subaccount>.hanatrial.ondemand.com`
+    - for Trial accounts use `saptranslation-<technical name of subaccount>.hanatrial.ondemand.com`
   - As Service No/Port use 443
   - No Path Prefix!
   - Proxy as Needed